TheCarsonWest/TheCarsonWest.github.io/test/content/Calvin Coolidge.md

 **[Calvin Coolidge](./../calvin-coolidge/)**

 **Overview:**
-[Calvin Coolidge](./../calvin-coolidge/) served as the 30th [President of the United States](./../president-of-the-united-states/) from 1923-1929.
+[Calvin Coolidge](./../calvin-coolidge/) served as the 30th [POTUS](./../potus/) from 1923-1929.
 A Republican, he is known for his frugal policies, pro-business stance, and quiet demeanor.

 **Events Associated with Coolidge:**